twilio/twilio-video-app-react/README.md

 In this hook, the `useEffect` hook can be used to to subscribe to the `domainantSpeakerChanged` event emitted by the room object.
 When this event is emitted, the `setDominantSpeaker` function is called which will update the `domainantSpeaker` variable and trigger a re-render of any components that are consuming this hook.

 For more information on how React hooks can be used with the Twilio Video SDK, see this tutorial: https://www.twilio.com/blog/video-chat-react-hooks.

-## Configuration

-The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0-beta16/docs/global.html#ConnectOptions).
-The configuration object for this application can be found in `src/index.ts`.
-In this object, we 1) enable dominant speaker detection, 2) enable the network quality API, and 3) we supply various options to configure the [bandwidth profile](https://www.twilio.com/docs/video/tutorials/using-bandwidth-profile-api).